vivekvardhan2810/Linear-Regression-Calculator/README.md

 4. **Error Handling**: If no values are entered or if the values are not in the correct format, an error message will be displayed prompting the user to enter valid values.

+## Files

+1. **index.html**: The main HTML file that contains the structure of the calculator.

+2. **styles.css**: The CSS file that styles the calculator, including the gradient background, hover effects, and layout.

+3. **script.js**: The JavaScript file that handles the logic for calculating the linear regression, validating inputs, and plotting the data.

+## Contributing

+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your improvements.